joe-p/docker-rtorrent-wireguard/README.md

 * `-p 5000` - the port(s)
 * `-p 51413` - the port(s)
 * `-p 6881/udp` - the port(s)
-* `-v /config` - where rutorrent should store it's config files
+* `-v /config` - where config files are stored (for nginx, rtorrent, wireguard, etc.)
 * `-v /downloads` - path to your downloads folder
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for timezone information, eg Europe/London
+* `--cap-add NET_ADMIN` to add the NET_ADMIN capability which is necessary for bringing up wg0
+* `--sysctl net.ipv4.conf.all.src_valid_mark=1` so we don't need to rely on wg-quick to set this value (since it won't be able to within the container)

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it rutorrent /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it ruvpn /bin/bash`.

 ### User / Group Identifiers